japanj/pugs-detection/README.md

 ## Reproducibility

-For detailed, step-by-step instructions to reproduce the results and environment, see [reproducibility.md](reproducibility.md).
+For detailed, step-by-step instructions to reproduce the results and environment, see [Reproducibility documentation](reproducibility.md).

 ## License
 The license information is divided into three sections: